splitsh/lite/README.md

 ===============================

-**tl;dr**: **splitsh-lite** is a replacement for the `subtree split` Git build-in command that is much faster and has more features at the same time.
+**tl;dr**: **splitsh-lite** is a replacement for the `subtree split` Git built-in command that is much faster and has more features at the same time.

 When starting a new project, do you store all the code in one monolith repository?
 Or are you creating many repositories?